RohanSinghJaglan/E-Commerce-Follow-Along/README.md

 Ensured that the backend and frontend interact correctly to delete data.

 This milestone provides a detailed understanding of handling DELETE operations in a full-stack application.

+### Milestone 15: Creating a Responsive Navbar

+Overview

+In this milestone, we will create a new Nav component that includes navigation links to all major pages of the application.
+The navbar will be designed to be responsive, ensuring a smooth user experience across different screen sizes.
+The Nav component will be added to all pages for seamless navigation.

+Steps to Complete Milestone 15

+1. Create the Nav Component

+Inside the components folder, create a new file named Nav.js (or Nav.jsx if using React with JSX syntax).

+Define a functional component that contains navigation links to:

+Home

+My Products

+Add Product

+Cart

+Use the Link component from React Router (if applicable) to enable navigation between pages.

+2. Style the Navbar for Responsiveness

+Use CSS or a styling framework (e.g., Tailwind CSS, Bootstrap) to ensure the navbar adapts to different screen sizes.
+3. Add the Nav Component to All Pages

+Import and include the Nav component in each page’s layout.